-The rapid rise of crypto is changing the global financial landscape forever, creating both risks and opportunities for new and existing players.
-Underpinned by blockchain or “distributed ledger” technology, crypto disrupts traditional business models by removing the need for trusted intermediaries.
-The explosive expansion in crypto applications now under way marks the start of a revolution that no organisation can afford to ignore.
+TThe rapid rise of crypto is changing the global financial landscape forever, creating both risks and opportunities for new and existing players.
+Underpinned by blockchain or ‘distributed ledger’ technology, crypto disrupts traditional business models by removing the need for trusted intermediaries.
+The explosive expansion in crypto applications that we are now seeing marks the start of a revolution that no organisation can afford to ignore.

-Today’s most visible and high-profile application of crypto is in the form of cryptocurrencies.
-But that’s just the tip of the crypto iceberg.
-From the purchase and sale of digital assets traded on crypto exchanges with a market cap in excess of USD 1 trillion, to the use of non-fungible tokens (NFTs) for music releases, and from automation of insurance by means of smart contracts to central banks developing their own digital currencies, the momentum behind crypto is rapidly growing.
-Over the coming years, its impacts will reach into virtually every area of life and business.
+Today’s most visible and high-profile application of crypto is in the form of cryptocurrencies such as Bitcoin, Ethereum and XRP.
+However, that’s just the tip of the crypto iceberg.
+The momentum behind crypto is rapidly growing and over the coming years, the impact of crypto technology will reach into virtually every area of life and business.

-But what are crypto’s implications for your organisation?
-How can you seize the opportunities it offers while being aware of the risks?
+But what are the implications of crypto for your organisation?
+How can you seize the opportunities it offers, while being aware of the risks?

 Blockchain technology and crypto applications create significant opportunities throughout the value chain.
-Entirely new asset classes, tokenisation and increased liquidity of existing and previously illiquid assets, efficient transactions and settlement, are but a few of the use cases.
+Entirely new asset classes, tokenisation and increased liquidity of existing and previously illiquid assets, efficient transactions and settlement: these are just a few of the use cases.
 Blockchain reduces the need for a trusted intermediary.
 How do you take advantage of the opportunities and mitigate the threats this new technology brings?

 We have a role to play in the development of the crypto ecosystem.
-PwC has put together a one-stop shop offering drawing on crypto services from across our lines of services.
-Our goal is to service your needs in the best possible way to allow you to focus on your business.
+PwC has put together a one-stop-shop offering, which draws on crypto services from across our lines of services.
+Our goal is to serve your needs in the best possible way to allow you to focus on your business.

-We have a broad range of experience supporting our clients becoming VASPs, Custodians, tokenizing assets, developing platforms to mint NFTs as well as building their own metaverse.
-We support both traditional financial services companies as well as new market entrants and FinTechs looking to leverage this technology to disrupt the market.
-Below outlines a typical roadmap for our clients and examples of the support that we can provide along the journey.
+We have a broad range of experience in supporting our clients in becoming VASPs or custodians, tokenising assets, developing platforms to mint NFTs and in building their own metaverse.
+We support both traditional financial services companies as well as new market entrants and FinTechs looking to exploit this technology to disrupt the market.
+See below for a typical roadmap for our clients and examples of the support that we can provide along the way.

 "By rethinking their business model and adopting new technologies, companies can develop and establish new services and products to create lasting competitive advantage and enormous value for the business and their stakeholders."

 We have an extensive external network within the Swiss crypto market.
-We’re active in the Crypto Valley Association and support clients throughout the value chain: technology, exchange platforms, custodial and financial services firms as well as token issuance vehicles.
-In addition to the advisory offering, PwC Switzerland is a one-stop shop for crypto, providing assurance, tax and legal expertise under one-roof, as well as being able to offer global expertise and the latest market insights by leveraging the scale of the partnership.
+We’re active in the Crypto Valley Association and we support clients throughout the value chain: technology, exchange platforms, custodial and financial services firms as well as token issuance vehicles.
+In addition to its advisory offering, PwC Switzerland is a one-stop shop for crypto, providing assurance, tax and legal expertise under one roof, as well as being able to offer global expertise and the latest market insights by using the scale of the partnership to best advantage.

 "Blockchain and crypto has enormous potential to completely reshape the financial services industries, as well as many others.
 Through targeted investment and a clear understanding of how you can leverage these transformational changes and manage regulatory risks, you can help avoid the same mistakes as Betamax and Blockbuster!"